SAP-samples/teched2025-AD161/exercises/ex1/README.md

 ```sh
 cds init xflights
 ```
-This creates a directory _xflights_.
+This creates a directory _xflights_ with the basic structure for a CAP app.

 In folder _xflights_, add a file _.env_ with this content:
 ```